Cars brands and logos that start with K

 Kissel Logo

 Hartford, Wisconsin, is the home of The Kissel Motor Car Company, a family-owned commercial automobile manufacturer.
 Louis Kissel and his sons, George and William, on June 5, 1906.
-Fulfilling custom orders in its early days, the brand produced a variety of vehicles, including hearses, fire engines, cabs, and trucks.
-During the First World War, the brand was engaged in the production of military trucks and ambulances, 30 of which were sent to help Serbia in 1915.
-However, the Great Depression significantly worsened the situation in the automobile market, and in 1942, the company ceased to exist.
+In its early days, the brand fulfilled custom orders, producing a range of vehicles, including hearses, fire engines, cabs, and trucks.
+During the First World War, the brand produced military trucks and ambulances, 30 of which were sent to help Serbia in 1915.
+However, the Great Depression significantly worsened the situation in the automobile market, and in 194,2 the company ceased operations.

 Kleinschnittger